jakeydo/EzProtect/README.md

 EzProtect is an easy plugin for PocketMine to protect builds.
 It assigns a certain portion of the world to a player, allowing only that player to place or destroy blocks.
 It ignores height.

+Currently only allows a player named "Jake" to destroy blocks throughout the entire world.

 1. Install the Devtools plugin
 2. Put the EzProtect folder inside the \plugins\ folder
 3. Stop the server